Loida Nicolas Lewis

 Loida Nicolas Lewis (born 1942) is a Filipino-born American businesswoman who is the widow of TLC Beatrice founder and CEO Reginald Lewis.
-She currently resides in New York City.
+She resides in New York City.

-Early life and education
+Early life

-Lewis was born and raised in Sorsogon, Sorsogon, the daughter of Francisco Nicolas and Magdalena Mañalac.
+Lewis was born and raised in Sorsogon City, Sorsogon, the daughter of Francisco Nicolas and Magdalena Mañalac.
 Her sister, Imelda, was the former Lead Convenor of the National Anti-Poverty Commission during the administration of Gloria Macapagal-Arroyo and Chairperson of the Commission on Filipinos Overseas during the administration of Benigno Aquino III.

-She earned her B.A. in Humanities from St. Theresa's College Manila, and her Bachelor of Laws (LL.
+She earned her B.A. in humanities (cum laude) from St. Theresa's College Manila, and her Bachelor of Laws (LL.
 B.) from the University of the Philippines - Diliman.
-She placed 7th in the bar exams conducted in 1968.
+She placed 7th in her UP class 1967, passed the Bar Exams, and was admitted to practice in the Philippines in 1968.

-In 1974, she became the first Asian woman to pass the NY Bar, making her eligible to practice law in both the Philippines and in the United States.
+In 1974, she became the first Asian woman to pass the New York State Bar without studying in a US Law School, making her eligible to practice law in both the Philippines and in the United States.

-Lewis began to work for the Law Students Civil Research Council in New York, and then as an attorney for the Immigration and Naturalization Service from 1979 until 1987.
+Lewis began to work for the Law Students Civil Research Council in New York, Manhattan Legal Services and when she passed the New York Law Bar, she worked as an associate with Antonio Martinez Law Office on immigration cases.
+When she won her discrimination case against the Federal Government, she finally worked as an attorney for the Immigration and Naturalization Service from 1978 until 1988.
 Lewis has had a major impact as an immigration lawyer, particularly when it comes to the rights of Filipino immigrants living in America.
-She co-wrote the book "How to Get a Green Card" with Ilona Bray JD, which is now on its 12th Edition and published by NOLO.
+She co-wrote the book "How to Get a Green Card" with Ilona Bray JD, 12th Edition, published by NOLO.